 The John F. Reed Honors Program is for high-achieving students.
 Applicants should be both curious and disciplined.

 Students should apply early in their college career.
-Those with more than 40 credits are not eligible for admission.
-Applicants should check the homepage of the John F. Reed Honors Program for details.
+Those with more than 50 credits are not eligible for admission.
+Applicants should review the program requirements before applying.

 Once admitted, each Honors Scholar meets with the Honors Coordinator to design a unique course of study.
 The Honors Coordinator will mentor each Honors Scholar in a collaborative, creative engagement of a real-world problem.
 Their combined efforts lead to the scholar's capstone project completed in their final year.